thegrumpys/odop/docs/About/userAccounts.md

   - use "Logout" on the File menu
   - use the browser refresh button and then click the "Logout" button

-The design intent of the user account feature has the user session expire (time-out) after a period of inactivity (in the future, 8 hours or longer).
+The user account feature was intended to have your session expire after a period of inactivity.
-Currently, user sessions expire eight hours after the most recent selection of a design type and design name, regardless of other activity.
+Instead your session expires after a fixed period from app startup regardless of activity.
-It is possible to defer session expiration for another eight hours by using the browser refresh button and then selecting a design.
-If working an in-progress design, first save it (**File : Save** or **File : SaveAs** menu) and then after browser refresh, re-select the previously saved in-progress design.
+In order to continue your session for another eight hours when a design is in-progress, you can save it (**File : Save** or **File : SaveAs** menu), reload the browser page and re-open the saved design.
-If a session expires,
-it will not be possible to open existing designs or save in-progress designs.
-In this situation,
-it should still be possible to print from your browser to save the current details of an in-progress design.
-Recover from an expired session by using browser refresh and then re-enter username and password.
+If the session expires you cannot save the active design, but there is an alternative.
+You can print the details of an active design from the browser, reload the browser page, log in again and then manually re-enter the details of the design.

 &nbsp;